 In just 5 years, our campaigners and supporters have made a huge difference.
 Businesses, community groups, scientists, farmers and growers, local councils and bee lovers from across the UK have taken action to reverse the catastrophic decline of bees.

-Your support for The Bee Cause campaign helped bring about the restriction of the use of bee-harming neonic pesticides on farms in the UK.
+Your support for The Bee Cause campaign helped bring about the restriction of the use of bee-harming neonic pesticides on outdoor crops in the UK, and the EU.

 Together, we persuaded the Welsh and UK governments to draw up national Bee Action Plans, the first in the world.